| 指標 | 当期 | 前年同期 | YoY |

 | Revenue Growth Rate (YoY) | 5.1% | 10.1% (7.3%–12.1%) | -5.0pt |

-This report is an earnings analysis document automatically generated by AI based on XBRL financial statement data.
-It does not constitute a recommendation to invest in any particular security.
-Industry benchmarks are reference information compiled by the Company from publicly disclosed financial results.
-Investment decisions are your responsibility; please consult professionals as necessary before making any investment decisions.
+This report was automatically generated by AI analyzing XBRL financial statement data.
+It does not constitute a recommendation to invest in any specific security.
+Industry benchmarks are reference information compiled by the Company based on public financial statements.
+Investment decisions are your responsibility; consult a professional advisor as appropriate before acting.